drake1701/addons/AddOns/Rematch/readme.txt

 Export will create a WeakAuras-like text string that you can copy to the clipboard.
 - You can paste the team anywhere else: in an email, on forums, in a text file, etc.
 - Any other Rematch user can use this string to Import the same team.
-The Import button is in the bottomright of the main window.
+The Import button is to the left of the search bar in the team tab.

 If you receive or import a team that includes pets you don't have, that's fine.
 They'll be greyed out and only the pets you have will attempt to load.
 You can keep the team as is for the day when you get the pet, or you can choose to save over it if you find a suitable substitute for the missing pet.